purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/web-server.md

 ## Watch the Server

-We could use `cargo run` to start our server but Rust on Nails comes with a built in alias that will watch your code for chnages and restart your server.
+We could use `cargo run` to start our server but Rust on Nails comes with a built in alias that will watch your code for changes and restart your server.

 It also uses a very fast linker called (Mold)[https://github.com/rui314/mold] to speed up our incremental build times.

-Iss ue the following command in your `app` folder.
+Issue the following command in your `app` folder.

 ```sh
 cw